 ''' Initialize the program.

-A discussion.
 Preprocessing directives are handled at an early stage of compilation.
 The preprocessor scans VB.NET programs before compiling code statements into intermediate language.

 Info: Directives are separate from the rest of the VB.NET code.
 This gives them special abilities.